 Notoriously known as a hoarder in video games, this is where I excel.
 Loot everything you come across, even if you think it’s useless, as everything has a purpose in 7 Days To Die.

 If you do loot everything, you’ll quickly become encumbered.
-It’s recommended placing a storage chest down to store your items and come back for them when you need them.
+It’s recommended to place a storage chest down to store your items and come back for them when you need them.

 Quests are a reasonably recent addition to the game (in the last few years) and can provide you with valuable rewards.